 ‘Understanding the World’.
 Science teaching is also linked to other strands of the EYFS

-Enrichment of the curriculum, including Science visits beyond the classroom and visitors to the school, are used to support the children’s learning in Science.
+Enrichment of the curriculum, including Science visits beyond the classroom and visitors to the school, are used to support the children’s learning in Science and also give children the opportunity to apply the knowledge and skills they have gained.
 These experiences have included trips to:

 - The Natural History Museum